jedrzejpolaczek/wednesday_frogs/README.md

 1. Generator tries to "predict" how an image should look in the same manner other neural networks try to predict the next word or if an image is a cat or dog.
 2. On the other hand, the discriminator is trying to simply predict if a given image is the original image from the data set or generated one.
 3. Having a generator and discriminator we can put them together in one "loop training" network and in that way we get GAN!

+# Types of GANs
+In catalogue `model` you can find diffrent implementation of GAN.
+For now you can find:
+DCGAN (catalogue `dcgan`) - Deep Convolutional Generative Adversarial Network, just GAN but network layers are mostly convolutional layers.
+PGGAN (catalogue `pggan`) - Progressive Growing Generative Adversarial Network is GAN that can take smaller image as input (during training) and predict much more bigger image.